HarshDolhare/microsoft-code-fun-do/README.md

 # microsoft-code-fun-do
-We plan to detect the floods using the a device to be placed at each and every traffic signal in the the city which detects the flood and then send messages to the people on an app and makes them aware of the disaster.
+We plan to detect the floods using the a device to be placed at each and every traffic signal in the city which detects the flood and then send messages to the people on an app and makes them aware of the disaster.
 We would like to make an app in which people will continously get whether report , also during the situation of a flood, people will have the information of nearby places where food will be available, also people can call out for help if they are facing